-- When they are soft and mushy, remove the pot from the heat and transfer the apples to a blender or food processor and blend until they are smooth, or as chunky as you like.
+- When they are soft and mushy, remove the pot from the heat and transfer the apples to a blender or food processor or food mill, and blend until they are smooth, or as chunky as you like.
 You can add 1 Tablespoon of cinnamon per quart at this time, if desired.

-Return the applesauce to a rolling boil, and fill hot jars to ½ inch headspace.
+- Return the applesauce to a rolling boil, and fill hot jars to ½ inch headspace.

 Pressure canning apples made into applesauce isn’t a good idea, as it gets too “frothy” in the canner and can go all over the place.